marpellan/plca_metals/README.md

 - [regiopremise](https://github.com/matthieu-str/Regiopremise/tree/master) – A Python module to enhance premise-generated database with regionalization
   - Relies on [Regioinvent](https://github.com/CIRAIG/Regioinvent)

+Additionally, the [pyam](https://pyam-iamc.readthedocs.io/en/stable/) package is used to fetch SSP and IAM data, and transform the IEA data into the IAM-format.

 ## 📄 License

 This repository is licensed under the BSD 3-Clause License.
 See the LICENSE file for details.